 In February 2008, the Canadian Accounting Standards Board (AcSB) confirmed that Canadian Generally Accepted Accounting ("GAAP") principles would cease for publicly accountable enterprises and the International Financial Reporting Standards ("IFRS") would become the new basis of accounting.
-The effective date of transition is January 1, 2011 whereby the Company plans to report its 2011 interim and annual financial statements under IFRS guidelines.
-The financial reporting in 2011 will also include the restatement of the 2010 figures in compliance with IFRS guidelines for comparative purposes.
+The effective changeover date is January 1, 2011, at which time Canadian GAAP will be replaced by IFRS.
+Following this timeline, the Company will issue its first set of interim financial statements prepared under IFRS in the first quarter of 2011 including comparative IFRS financial results and an opening balance sheet as at January 1, 2010.
+The first annual IFRS consolidated financial statements will be prepared for the year ended December 31, 2011 with restated comparatives for the year ended December 31, 2010.

 Management has put into place a conversion plan that includes four phases; i) education and awareness ii) identifying major differences between current Canadian GAAP and IFRS iii) impact on systems and processes and iv) implementation.
-At the date of this report, phases i) is completed, for phase ii) preliminary assessment was performed, while the other segments of the plan are in progress.
+At the date of this report, phases i), ii) and iii) are completed, while phase iv) of the plan is in progress.